 Grant Funding Available for Risk Management Education

-The four regional Extension Risk Management Education (ERME) Centers are accepting applications for the ERME Competitive Grant Program consisting of two funding opportunities: 1) Education Grants and 2) Producers Underserved by Crop Insurance Grants, with eligible applicants able to receive from $5,000 to $100,000 in grant funding.
-Grant applications are due on November 18, 2021.
+The four regional Extension Risk Management Education (ERME) Centers are accepting applications for the ERME Competitive Grant Program consisting of two funding opportunities: 1) Education Grants with a maximum award of $75,000 and 2) Producers Underserved by Crop Insurance Grants with a maximum award of $100,000.
+Grant applications are due on November 16, 2023.
 No match is required.

-While the four regional ERME centers have released Request for Applications (RFA) for these programs, this blog will focus on the RFA released by the Western Extension Risk Management Education Center (Western Center) that serves Washington, Oregon, Idaho, Montana, Wyoming, Nevada, Utah, Colorado, California, Arizona, New Mexico, Alaska, Hawaii, and the U.S. Affiliated Pacific Islands.
+While the four regional ERME centers have released their own, unique Request for Applications (RFA) for these programs, this blog will focus on the RFA released by the Western Extension Risk Management Education Center (Western Center).
+The Western Center serves Washington, Oregon, Idaho, Montana, Wyoming, Nevada, Utah, Colorado, California, Arizona, New Mexico, Alaska, Hawaii, and the U.S. Affiliated Pacific Islands.
 To find out more about RFAs released from the remaining ERME centers, visit this website.

 What are the primary risks that projects need to address?
 One or more of the following five areas of risk should be addressed through project activities:

 - Production Risk - Any production-related activity or event with a range of possible outcomes which could limit ag producers’ ability to achieve their financial goals is a production risk.

 - Marketing Risk - Marketing is the part of a farm business that transforms production activities into financial success.
 Marketing risk is any market related activity or event that leads to the variability of prices ag producers receive for their products or pay for production inputs.

 - Financial Risk - Financial risk encompasses those risks that threaten the financial health of the business, including: 1) Capital cost and availability; 2) Ability to meet on-time cash flow needs; 3) Ability to maintain and grow equity; and 4) Ability to absorb short-term financial shocks.